-The Code has provisions which enables SMEs to take an enterprise to NCLT for overdues of one lakh rupees and above.
+The Code has special provisions for SMEs, which enables them to take an enterprise to NCLT for overdues of one crore rupees and above.
 Anecdotal evidence suggests that recovery rate of outstandings of SMEs have significantly improved just by issue of notices.

+Further, the Code provides a minimum of 10 per cent out of the resolution proceeds to be shared amongst the operational creditors.
 Even though, operational creditors grudge in every resolution reached so far about the low payment, their sharing has to be viewed in the context of seniority of the obligations of the distressed entity.
 Further, in the past operational creditors could hardly recover any amount and it used to be a total write off.
 In any case, now there is clarity about the risk of default and its fallout which should encourage them to de-risk by improving the contractual processes etc. Reduction of the economic pain of operational creditors also helps the economy on an aggregate basis.